aescarias/pdfnaut/docs/source/guides/writing-pdf.rst

     builder.objects[(2, 0)] = {
         "Type": PdfName(b"Pages"),
-        "Kids": [PdfIndirectRef(3, 0)],
+        "Kids": [PdfReference(3, 0)],
         "Count": 1
     }

 Object (3, 0) is the page itself.
-We specify its media box (practically its page size) to be 500 by 500 units (by default, each PDF unit in user space represents 1/72 of an inch or a "point").
+We specify its media box (practically its page size) to be 500 by 500 units (by default, each PDF unit in user space represents 1/72 of an inch, similar to a point in desktop publishing).
 We also specify where the Contents of this page are and the font used.

 .. code-block:: python

     builder.objects[(3, 0)] = {
         "Type": PdfName(b"Page"),
-        "Parent": PdfIndirectRef(2, 0),
+        "Parent": PdfReference(2, 0),
         "MediaBox": [0, 0, 500, 500],
         "Resources": {
             "Font": {
-                "F13": PdfIndirectRef(4, 0)
+                "F13": PdfReference(4, 0)
             }
         },
-        "Contents": PdfIndirectRef(5, 0)
+        "Contents": PdfReference(5, 0)
     }

 Object (4, 0) is the font specified in Resources.
 Again, for simplicity, we will specify Helvetica -- one of a few standard fonts that a PDF renderer should support by default.